machingclee/machingclee.github.io/static/media/324-stripe-spring-channel-sse.106b90e3.md

 #### SSE via WebFlux in the Past

-We have simple illustration of `SSE` using spring boot via Java in
+We have a simple illustration of `SSE` using spring boot via Java in
 - [Server-Sent-Event-in-Java-and-Node-js-Backend](/blog/article/Server-Sent-Event-in-Java-and-Node-js-Backend/)
 That post is optional and can be skipped because this time ***although*** we are still using SSE, we will discard the reliance on `WebFlux` framework.